brittany-johnson/ramda-pr-traffic/README.md

 `getPrData()`

-Uses the `full_name` metadata stored in `repoPRData` to make HTTP GET requests for each opened and closed PRs in each repo in the Ramda org.
+Uses the `full_name` metadata stored in `repoPRData` to make HTTP GET requests for all PRs (opened and closed) in each repo in the Ramda org.
 By default, the last 30 PRs are included in page 1's reponse.

 It then stores the PRs number, url, state, date merged at, and date created at inside its repo object in `repoPRData`.
 ```